15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Visit A Formal Royal Residence And Current Buddhist Teaching Monastery: Wat Damnak

-It was interesting to get a glimpse at the daily life of the monks you live here as we strolled around the grounds and enjoyed the peaceful retreat from the loud and busy city.
+It was interesting to get a glimpse at the daily life of the monks who live here as we strolled around the grounds and enjoyed the peaceful retreat from the loud and busy city.
 The pagoda is open every day from 8am to 5:30pm and is found less than a 10-minute walk from Pub Street.

 Explore The Wat Preah Prom Rath Pagoda

 The Wat Preah Prom Rath Pagoda was a splendid way to spend an hour during the morning in Siem Reap.
-The Khmer style pagoda was built in the 16th century with a fully functioning monastery and Buddhist practicing monks roaming throughout the complex.
+The Khmer-style pagoda was built in the 16th century with a fully functioning monastery and Buddhist practicing monks roaming throughout the complex.
 The grounds also feature expertly maintained gardens, colorful mosaics, and a reclining Buddha statue located inside the main building.

 There is no charge to enter and explore the pagoda and when we visited there were very few tourists which allowed us to take in the surroundings in a peaceful environment.
 We visited with a local guide which was helpful as he was able to fill us in on some important cultural context.
 It is found in a central location in the city near the old market making it very convenient to visit during your stay.